November 2016 — Black Friday

 “I don’t know,” I said, picking at the edge of the cup.
 “I was just thinking. . .
 I’ve never had a boyfriend.
 Never even kissed anyone.
 That’s weird, right?”

-Constanza blinked at me like I’d just confessed to a crime.
+She looked at me for a moment.
 “Okay, first of all, stop binge-watching vintage rom-coms with your aunt.
 Second, no, it’s not weird.
 It’s called having standards.”

 I squinted at her.
-“But you’ve been kissed.
+“But you’ve been kissed before.
 You had a boyfriend, too.”

-We walked past the playground, into the part of the park where the trees rustled loud enough to sound like applause.
-We spent the rest of the afternoon talking about everything and nothing — her three-year-old nieces, her loud family, my aunt’s obsession with Christmas decorations.
+We walked past the playground, into the part of the park where the trees rustled louder in the wind.
+We spent the rest of the afternoon talking about everything and nothing.
+Her nieces, her loud family, my aunt’s Christmas decorations.
 The sky turned from pale gray to lavender before we noticed.

 “Sleepover?”
 I asked, hopeful.

 “Hell yes.
 My house is crowded right now.
-Clarinda, her husband, and their hyperactive twins are visiting, and I need a break from toddler chaos.
+Clarinda, her husband, and their hyperactive twins are visiting, and I need a break from toddler noise.
 They can climb all over Alfie.”

-Alfie — short for Alfio Jr.— is her sixteen-year-old brother.
+Alfie, short for Alfio Jr., is her sixteen-year-old brother.
 He’s quieter than the rest of the family, more observant, but he doesn’t seem to mind being used as a jungle gym.
-He has the same soft freckles as Clarinda, but sharper features, dark hair, green eyes, and the kind of stare that makes it clear he’s their father’s mini-me.
+He has the same soft freckles as his sisters, but sharper features, dark hair, green eyes, and a steady look.

-Just a few blocks from our modern ranch-style house, they live in a large Georgian Colonial with five bedrooms and the kind of warmth that feels like a hug the second you walk in.
-Even when it’s only their core family, the place feels full of noise, laughter and love.
+Just a few blocks from our modern ranch-style house, they live in a large Georgian Colonial with five bedrooms and a kind of warmth that hits you as soon as you walk in.
+Even when it’s just their core family, the place feels full of noise, laughter and love.

 Their dad’s Italian, their mom’s Puerto Rican, and both sides have families so big you’d think they were competing.
-Whenever my aunt and I get invited to their gatherings, we always end up staying too late, eating too much, and feeling like we belong.
+Whenever my aunt and I get invited over, we always end up staying too late, eating too much, and not really wanting to leave.

 “I love the twins, but they never stop talking.
 They must take after Abuela,” she joked, rolling her eyes.